 - Implement Box Lacrosse.
 This is a core aspect of Fusion Lacrosse.
 We use box lacrosse as a fundamental tool of player development so they can excel outdoors.
 Not every clinic or instructional piece involves learning the indoor game; however, Fusion provides optional box programs year-round and we stress its importance.
 We think players should train indoors just as much as out and believe this combination maximizes a player’s complete lacrosse potential.

 - Play Lacrosse, Play Other Sports!
 We love lacrosse.
 So many of our players love it too.
 However, it’s important for several reasons to get out and try other things.
 Some of the key reasons include: 1, If you only ever play lacrosse, you will burn out.
 2, Other sports help develop your athleticism and general athletic IQ (understanding game tempo, being able to anticipate what is coming next, etc.).
 This is vital as lacrosse is truly an athlete’s sport, and the best players draw upon skills learned from other sports into their own lacrosse game.
 3, Most importantly, lacrosse MUST be played with a high level of excitement and effort.
 Leave wanting more, come back ready to give your all.
-Don’t dread lacrosse because its all you ever do.
+Don’t play lacrosse at half-speed because its all you ever do, thinking ‘I’ll play harder tomorrow’.
 This leads to our last point…

 - Practice Hard!
 Although we do not practice every week, when we do, we go hard.
 Our Mini Camps range in length from 2.5 to 3 hours, typically every other week.
 This allows players time to develop all aspects of their game in high-paced, high energy training sessions that fly by.
 Drawing many of our drills from our own collegiate experiences, these mini camps focus on player development.
 While we will play some to practice what we’ve learned in preparation for tournaments, our Mini Camps are designed to teach stick skills, position fundamentals, and game understanding.
 “Just scrimmaging” comes last.